 This tutorial will help you set up AMP pages for your blog and deliver them without error.
 AMP pages have started gaining an edge in SEO as they take less time to load.
 If you are worried about page loading time and not able to reduce on your main site, AMP’s are a good alternative.

-Scripts To Automate Tasks On LightSail
+Scripts To Automate Tasks

 Once your server is set up, you will need to perform regular maintenance and renew SSL certificates.
 Some of that work which needs manual intervention can be automated with the help of shell scripts.